HannahSones/WeatherDashboard/README.md

 -------------
 ## Improvements
-I struggled to get the most recent search to display when the page reloads.
-Similarly, the search history buttons on the left-hand side are not linked.
-I need to do some additional reading to work out how to get these working as what I have tried so far does not work.
-As a result of trying multiple methods, my code is also slightly messy and repetitive.
-Once it's working as required I will need to look to refactor the code.
+* When the page reloads with data for the most recent city searched, it re-adds this to the search history.
+I'd like to refactor the code so that it doesn't add to the search history for a second time.

 --------------
 ## Link to deployed application